 Description:

 I served as a Guest Service Volunteer at the hospital working primarily to guide incoming friends and family members to locations in and around the hospital as well as assisting with patient discharge proceedings.
-My interactions were largely with new families, and the experience garnered a wonderful environment in which I was able to develop my abilities in both communication and understanding hospital procedure.
+My interactions were largely with new families, and the experience garnered a wonderful environment in which I was able to develop my abilities in both communication and understanding hospital procedures.
 As I gained experience in the department, I also assisted in the training of incoming volunteers which was one of the first instances in which I have been in the role of a mentor.
 Helping others become a part of our team was rewarding in itself and added depth to my experience.

-AMCAS Work and Activities example #17
+AMCAS Work and Activities Example #17

-AMCAS Work and Activities example #18
+AMCAS Work and Activities Example #18

-AMCAS Work and Activities example #19
+AMCAS Work and Activities Example #19

 AMCAS Work and Activities Examples: Community Service/Volunteer – Non-Medical

-AMCAS Work and Activities example #20
+AMCAS Work and Activities Example #20

-AMCAS Work and Activities example #21
+AMCAS Work and Activities Example #21

-AMCAS Work and Activities example #22
+AMCAS Work and Activities Example #22

-AMCAS Work and Activities example #23
+AMCAS Work and Activities Example #23

 AMCAS Work and Activities Examples: Teaching Experience